reyestech/Hashcat/README.md

 5.	**Strategic Approach:** <br />
 A methodical approach to solving challenges involves systematic planning and execution.
 Identifying potential pitfalls and strategizing can improve success rates.
 6.	**Continuous Learning:** <br />
-Engaging in practical exercises, such as CTF challenges, keeps skills sharp and understanding current.
+Engaging in practical exercises, such as CTF challenges, keeps skills sharp and ensures understanding of current trends.
 The dynamic nature of cybersecurity necessitates ongoing learning and adaptation.
 7.	**Application in Real-World Scenarios:** <br />
 The knowledge gained directly applies to professional cybersecurity roles, emphasizing practical skills in anticipating and defending against threats.